starknet-io/pm/README.md

 Protocol developers, client developers, researchers and [SNIP](https://github.com/starknet-io/SNIPs) authors are encouraged to attend the meetings.
 If you feel you would contribute to the meetings by your attendance, please reach out to [Aayush Giri](mailto:aayush@nethermind.io) or [Leonardo Lerer](mailto:leo@starkware.co).

 ### Who Manages the Meetings
+Agenda preparation, call moderation, and repository management are handled by [Aayush Giri](https://github.com/Giri-Aayush) from Nethermind.
+The agenda is open to community input - anyone can propose topics by commenting on the meeting issues or requesting inclusion in upcoming calls.
+Contact [Aayush](mailto:aayush@nethermind.io) with questions or to suggest agenda items.

-The Starknet All Core Devs meetings are facilitated by the Starknet community, with support from the Starknet Foundation (SNF).
-The meetings are broadcast on SNF channels, reflecting the collaborative nature of the Starknet ecosystem.
+The meetings are facilitated with support from the Starknet Foundation (SNF) and are broadcast on SNF channels, reflecting the collaborative nature of the Starknet ecosystem.

 ### Participating Organizations